rodhoward/bun-migrate/README.md

 1. No rollback.
 Simply roll forward!
 In production this is a safer more streamlined approach when compared with always developing a _working_ rollback when its basically never used.
 2. Migrations are sequenced by a simple integer id at the start of the migration's file name.
 Id's can't be skipped or repeated.
 Highlights the pitfalls of using time stamps when merging different branches.
 3. A transaction is created for each migration if you are creating indexes that can't be run in a transaction you can turn them off.
 By including `-- postgres-migrations disable-transaction` at the top of the file.
+4. Using a file hash to ensure that migrations aren't updated.
+In development you can simply delete the row from the migration table to run again.

 ## Options